elucian/bee/syntax/overview.md

 ## Syntax Overview

-Syntax notation I use a very simple convention:
+Syntax notation I use a examples with a simple convention:

+* Instead of BNF, I use a design _prototype_;
-* I use suggestive names to represent identifiers;
+* With suggestive names to represent identifiers;
-* I use "..." to represent repetitive sequences;
+* I have used "..." for repetitive sequences;
-* I use " --"  to make comments for multi-block statements;
+* I have used "--"  to make comments about statements;
-* I use notes or examples to explain design patterns;
+* I use examples and notes to explain semantics;

 **bookmarks**